Understanding Approach Activation in Garmin

 Waypoint Deletion in Older Systems

-Professional Methods: Extending the Course and Activating Segments
+Professional Methods: Extend Course and Activate Segment

 Step-by-Step: Extending the Course